artinmajdi/Project-Template-Manager/extensions/task-manager/README.md

 ## Supported Comment Formats

-The extension recognizes TODO comments in these formats:
+The extension recognizes TODO comments in these formats and many more:

 - `// TODO: task description`
 - `# TODO: task description`
 - `<!-- TODO: task description -->`
 - `/* TODO: task description */`
+- `""" TODO: task description """`
+- `''' TODO: task description '''`
+- `// FIXME: fix this issue`
+- `# FIX ME: needs attention`

-All variations are case-insensitive, so `todo`, `TODO`, `To-Do`, etc. all work.
+All variations are case-insensitive, so `todo`, `TODO`, `To-Do`, `FIXME`, etc. all work.

 ## Commands

-- `todoManager.sync` - Sync todos from codebase
+- `todoManager.sync` - Sync todos from codebase (with advanced Python detection)
 - `todoManager.addTodo` - Add a new manual todo
 - `todoManager.refresh` - Refresh the todo list
 - `todoManager.toggleComplete` - Toggle completion status
 - `todoManager.deleteTodo` - Delete a todo

-## Requirements
+## Troubleshooting

-- Visual Studio Code 1.100.0 or higher
+### Python Not Found

+- Ensure Python 3 is installed and in your PATH
+- The extension tries both `python3` and `python` commands
+- Install the optional `pathspec` library for better performance

+### No TODOs Found

+- Check if your files are being ignored by `.gitignore`
+- Verify TODO format matches supported patterns
+- Ensure files have supported extensions

+For more detailed information, see [INTEGRATION.md](./INTEGRATION.md).

 ---

-**Enjoy productive task management! 🚀**
+**Enjoy productive task management with advanced TODO detection! 🚀**